Full Constitutional Companion Framework – The United Nations (Judicial and Institutional Version)

 5.2 Translating Agreement into Institutional Form

-5.2.1 Condition:
+5.2.1 Condition

-5.2.2 Design Response:
+5.2.2 Design Response

 Parity mechanisms provide structural options for:

-(a) rotating executive roles;
+(a) rotating leadership roles;

-(b) federal or devolved accommodation where appropriate;
+(b) federal or devolved arrangements where appropriate;

 (c) rule-of-law safeguards by design;